Nourish for Caregivers Meetings

 - During the Yellow Phase, the faithful are asked to receive Holy Communion in the hand.

-- Please remove your mask before receiving Holy Communion and replace it immediately afterward.
+- Please remove your face covering before receiving Holy Communion and replace it immediately afterward.

 EXITING THE CHURCH